Devil May Cry 5: Scenario and cast

-The story main's theme is "love" which is something Capcom aimed to introduce into Devil May Cry since the first installment.
+The story's main theme is "love" which is something Capcom aimed to introduce into Devil May Cry since the first installment.
 Itsuno explained the development team aimed for a "photo-realistic" graphics style.
 The game targets 60 frames per second on each release platform.
 The developers scanned various models to give the characters a realistic look, and actual clothes were created in London and scanned in Serbia.
 Using the RE Engine, the Capcom staff aimed for a more realistic story than previous games in the franchise rather than making it look like low-budget plot.
 The game's main location was modeled after London.
 The team made multiple research trips to generate better stages.
 Locations include Midhurst in West Sussex, Rochester, Kent, Canterbury and Leeds Castle in Kent.
 Art director Koki Kinoshita stated that thanks to the new technology provided by the engine, the character designs of the returning ones involved slight alterations to their Devil May Cry 4 appearances in order to fit their personalities.
 However, while Dante and Nero had few scrapped ideas, V underwent nearly twenty different appearances.
 The designs were also inspired by Carol Christian Poell as well as Daniel Craig and Benedict Cumberbatch.

 Itsuno wanted to portray a villain who would not be taken lightly by either Dante or Nero.
 As a result, the staff found Vergil to be the best candidate for an interesting villain due the power he has developed in the series, and how he is related to the protagonists.
 The staff wanted to generate a major emotional scene when Vergil reappears in the climax confronting his brother.
 As a result, the brothers' feud is stopped by Nero who awakens his own demon powers to face his father.
 Nero's gameplay is designed to emphasize his anger over the way Dante treats him in the beginning.
 The game's climactic event, where Nero awakens his demonic powers and stops the struggle between Dante and Vergil, is meant to give the story a deeper form.
 The idea behind making Nero's new powers available near the game's ending is not only to give the title replay value, but to emphasize the power Nero needs to use to face Vergil.
 This contrasts with the beginning of the game when he can not defeat his alter-ego Urizen.
 His redesign for Devil May Cry 5 is intended to contrast with Dante's older look.
 Capcom used an older incarnation of Nero, so he would be "at the top of his game in body and mind".
 Because the game's graphics are meant to be as realistic as possible, each character is modeled after an actor.